 Because these types of softeners need to prepare the sodium that will be swapped in place of the magnesium and calcium, there are a couple of consequences.

 The first is that you will have to regularly refill your water softener with salt.
-The second is that there will be times (so-called ?regeneration periods?) when your water softener isn?t available to produce soft water.
+The second is that there will be regeneration periods when your water softener isn’t available to produce soft water.